kuanyingchou/kuanyingchou.github.com/_posts/2015-09-21-hackdisrupt.md

 ![presentation](https://dl.dropboxusercontent.com/u/31448207/imgs/Screen%20Shot%202015-09-21%20at%202.10.42%20PM.png)

-Nope.
-I had no idea what I was talking about at the final presentation.
-I quickly ran out of time without writing a single character and Jesse didn't got the chance to demo his stuff(really sorry about that).
+Nope, it was terrible.
+I quickly ran out of time without writing a single character on stage and Jesse didn't get the chance to demo his stuff(really sorry about that).

+But I kind of love it.
+The sense of achievement is thrilling and it's really an honor to be among these real hackers who know their trade and actually deliver.
 I'll do better next time!